KELLO83/robotic_simulation/README.md

 ### ⚠️ Project Status: Unmaintained
 This project is not being actively maintained.
-It can however still serve as a reference point for similar project.
+It can however still serve as a reference point for similar projects.

 # Mobile Robot DRL Navigation